The Descriptive Complexity of Graph Neural Networks: Conclusions

 Our results are also interesting from a (theoretical) machine-learning-on-graphs perspective.
 Most importantly, we are the first to show limitations of GNNs with random initialisation.
 Previously, it was only known that exponentially large GNNs with ri can approximate all functions on graphs of order $n$ \cite{AbboudCGL21}, but no upper bounds were known for the more realistic model with a polynomial-size restriction.
 Another interesting consequence of our results (Theorems~\ref{theo:converse} and \ref{theo:ri}) is that arbitrary GNNs can be simulated by GNNs using only $\SUM$-aggregation and $\relu$-activations with only a polynomial overhead in size.
 This was partially known \cite{XuHLJ19} for GNNs distinguishing two graphs, but even for this weaker result the proof of \cite{XuHLJ19} requires exponentially large GNNs because it is based on the universal approximation theorem for feedforward neural networks \cite{XuHLJ19}.
 It has recently been shown that such a simulation of arbitrary GNNs by GNNs with $\SUM$-aggregation is not possible in a uniform setting \cite{RosenbluthTG23}.

 We leave it open to extend our results to higher-order GNNs \cite{MorrisRFHLRG19} and the bounded-variable fragments of $\FOC$.
 It might also be possible to extend the results to larger classes of activation functions, for example, those approximable by piecewise-polynomial functions (which are no longer Lipschitz continuous).
 Another question that remains open is whether the ``Uniform Theorem'', Theorem~\ref{theo:uniform}, or Corollary~\ref{cor:uniform} have a converse in terms of some form of uniform families of GNNs.
-It is not even clear, however, what a suitable uniformify notion for families of GNNs would be.
+It is not even clear, however, what a suitable uniformity notion for families of GNNs would be.
+We only consider random initialisation in combination with global readout.
+The exact expressiveness of polynomial-weight bounded-depth families of GNNs with random initialisation, but without global readout, remains unclear.

 The most interesting extensions of our results would be to GNNs of unbounded depth.
 Does the correspondence between circuits and GNNs still hold if we drop or relax the depth restriction?
 And, thinking about uniform models, is there a descriptive complexity theoretic characterisation of recurrent GNNs?
+As a first step in this direction, the logical expressiveness of recurrent GNNs has recently been studied in \cite{PfluegerCK24}.